sherpal/BattleForFlatland/README.md

 The way passive buffs works is that they modify actions happening while they are present.
 In this case, the passive buff will

-- replace each occurence of the player moving or starting casting by doing nothing
+- replace each occurrence of the player moving or starting casting by doing nothing
-- replace each occurence of the player taking damage by itself plus the action of removing the buff
+- replace each occurrence of the player taking damage by itself plus the action of removing the buff

 ##### Implement abstract members.